-If you’ve been researching how to make your agency recession-proof, you’ve probably learned that as a provider of digital services it’s essential that you fill your client list with clients in recession-proof niches.
+If you’ve been researching how to make your agency recession-proof or how to survive a recession, you’ve probably learned that as a provider of digital services it’s essential that you fill your client list with clients in recession-proof niches.

 Some niches reliably do well during economic downturns because the demand for their products or services is minimally impacted by economic conditions.
 There are some things people have to deal with regardless of how the economy is doing, such as healthcare and maintaining financial records.

 Businesses that serve these perennial needs tend to face less volatility as a result of the economy.
 If your agency in turn serves these recession-proof niches, you can enjoy less risk throughout a downturn yourself.